The Best Places to Live in Your 20s, Based on Your Priorities

 Ann Arbor, Michigan

-This is another great place for young families given its abundance of kid-friendly activities.
-Livability ranks Ann Arbor number one for families based on its numerous parks, museums and excellent schools.
-This college-centered city is well-suited for career-minded parents who are also looking for a tight-knit community for their children to grow up in.
+Ann Arbor is an excellent place for young families, given its abundance of kid-friendly activities.
+This college-centered city is well-suited for career-minded parents looking for a tight-knit community for their children to grow up in.
+The University of Michigan is the pride and joy of Ann Arbor, with its excellent academics and connections in many fields.

-You don’t have to spend your 20s in a major metro area to enjoy yourself.
-Ann Arbor offers plenty of cultural opportunity and great events without a shocking price tag, and it’s a great place to settle down for the long haul.
+You don’t have to spend your 20s in a huge metro area to enjoy yourself.
+Ann Arbor offers plenty of cultural opportunities and fun events without a shocking price tag, and it’s a great place to settle down for the long haul.

 Priority #6: Do You Want to See the World?